haiko/ng2-form-utils/README.md

 ## Usage

 Create object(s) that captures your form fields and feed it to `FormObjectBuilder`.
-Then in your template you define the `ngControl`s with the name of the corresponding properties of the object.
+Then in your template you define the `ngControls` with the name of the corresponding properties of the object.
 `FormObjectBuilder` is able to deal with nested objects.
 It takes the property name of the nested object as prefix.
 See example below.